 4. Search for recalls

 Over time, automakers may recall vehicles to replace parts that could affect your safety.
 The manufacturer typically covers the cost of replacing defective parts.
-Car owners may receive a notice in the mail, but you can also check for recalls online.
-If your vehicle is issued a recall, be sure to follow the recall instructions to get your car fixed as soon as possible.
+Car owners may receive a notice in the mail, but what if the recall happened before you bought the car?
+That’s why you should check for recalls online.
+If you find an open recall, follow the recall instructions to get your car fixed as soon as possible.

 Tip: Run the VIN